 - 1. Evidence of actual or potential harm to a patient, client, or to the public; - 2.
 Criminal behavior whether violent or non-violent, directed against persons, property, or public order and decency; - 3.
 Intemperate use, abuse of drugs or alcohol, or diagnosis of or treatment for chemical dependency, mental illness, or diminished mental capacity; - 4.
-Lack of good professional character as evidenced by a single incident or an integrated pattern of personal, academic, and/or occupational behaviors which indicate that an individual is unable to consistently conform his or her conduct to the requirements set forth in the Texas Nursing Practice Act, The Texas Board of Nursing's Rules and Regulations, and generally accepted standards of nursing practice including, but not limited to: behaviors indicating dishonesty, accountability, trustworthiness, reliability, and integrity.
+Lack of good professional character as evidenced by a single incident or an integrated pattern of personal, academic, and/or occupational behaviors which indicate that an individual is unable to consistently conform his or her conduct to the requirements set forth in the Texas Nursing Practice Act, The Texas Board of Nursing's Rules and Regulations, and generally accepted standards of nursing practice including, but not limited to: behaviors indicating dishonesty, accountability, trustworthiness, reliability, and integrity; - 5.
+Failure to notify the Nursing Program of any investigations, arrests, charges, or convictions for any criminal behavior, or intemperate use, abuse of drugs or alcohol, or the diagnosis or treatment for chemical dependency, mental illness, or diminished mental capacity.